rgeraldes24/solc/docs/introduction-to-smart-contracts.rst

 in a setting where publishing the source code is the default.

-The next line specifies that the source code is written for Solidity version 0.4.16, or a newer version of the language up to, but not including version 0.9.0.
+The next line specifies that the source code is written for Hyperion version 0.4.16, or a newer version of the language up to, but not including version 0.9.0.
 This is to ensure that the contract is not compilable with a new (breaking) compiler version, where it could behave differently.
 :ref:`Pragmas<pragma>` are common instructions for compilers about how to treat the source code (e.g. `pragma once <https://en.wikipedia.org/wiki/Pragma_once>`_).

-A contract in the sense of Solidity is a collection of code (its *functions*) and data (its *state*) that resides at a specific address on the Ethereum blockchain.
+A contract in the sense of Hyperion is a collection of code (its *functions*) and data (its *state*) that resides at a specific address on the Ethereum blockchain.
 The line ``uint storedData;`` declares a state variable called ``storedData`` of type ``uint`` (*u*\nsigned *int*\eger of *256* bits).
 You can think of it as a single slot